-A few different USB-equipped cooking products are for sale now, including this model: PowerPot V. It’s exactly what it looks like – a cooking pot with a fireproof USB cord coming out of the side.
-To produce electricity, you fill the pot with cold water and put it on the fire.
+A few different USB-equipped cooking products are on the market including this model: PowerPot V. PowerPot V is exactly what it looks like – a cooking pot with a (fireproof) USB cord coming out of its side.
+To produce electricity, fill the pot with cold water and put it on the fire.
 The PowerPot V can charge smartphones, headlamps, GPS units, water purifiers, and more.

 Devil Watt Camping Cook Stove

-The Indigirka model by Thermofor contains a built-in thermoelectric generator that kicks in after about 10–15 minutes after ignition.
+The Indigirka model by Thermofor contains a built-in thermoelectric generator that starts about 10-15 minutes after ignition.
 Thermofor states that the stove generates a direct electric current of 12 Volts and up to 60 Watts.
-“The electricity generated by the stove,” states Thermofor, “is sufficient to power 2 or 3 energy saving bulbs, charge a notebook battery, or that of a cellular or satellite telephone, a radio, DVD player or other portable energy-saving devices.”
+“The electricity generated by the stove,” states Thermofor, “is sufficient to power 2 or 3 energy-saving bulbs, charge a notebook battery, or that of a cellular or satellite telephone, a radio, DVD player, or other portable energy-saving devices.”

 DIY – how to make a thermoelectric generator

-It’s fairly easy to experiment with thermoelectricity, but remember that you’re working with a low-efficiency device, and the thermoelectric module can be costly.
+It’s fairly easy to experiment with thermoelectricity – just keep in mind that you’re working with a low-efficiency device, and the thermoelectric module can be costly.

 - Backpacking Light